Frequently Asked Questions

 What types of bottles do I need?

 The bottles that you need depend upon the type of analyses requested.
 For a complete listing of sample containers, preservation techniques, and holding times click here.
-To view the types of bottles we commonly use, click here.
+To view our bottle order form, click here.

 What is your standard turnaround time?

-Turnaround for analytical results will vary depending upon the analyte(s), matrix type, and the regulatory requirements for the samples submitted.
+Turnaround time (TAT) for analytical results will vary depending upon the analyte(s), matrix type, and the regulatory requirements for the samples submitted.
 In general, Babcock Labs provides test results within 10 working days.

 What rush turnaround times are available?

-Rush turnaround of samples depends upon the degree of sample prep and extraction that is required by the applicable methods.
-In general, Babcock Labs offers rush turnaround in 24, 48 and 72 hours as well as 1 week.
-All rush turnaround capability is dependent upon the current laboratory workload and requires prior laboratory approval.
+Rush turnaround time (Rush TAT) of samples depends upon the degree of sample prep and extraction that is required by the applicable methods.
+In general, Babcock Labs offers Rush TAT in 24, 48, and 72 hours, as well as 1 week.
+All Rush TAT capability is dependent upon the current laboratory workload and requires prior laboratory approval.
+Additionally, surcharges apply for all Rush TAT.

 Which commonly performed analyses have short holding times?